Search Filters

 Intended Use

-The Menai FFM is a non-invasive accessory used for channeling airflow to a patient from a compatible ResMed machine such as a continuous positive airway pressure (CPAP) system.
+The AirSoft F15 is a noninvasive accessory used for channeling airflow (with or without supplemental oxygen) to a patient from a positive airway pressure (PAP) device such as continuous positive airway pressure (CPAP) or bilevel system.

-• intended for single-patient reuse in the home and hospital/institutional environment.
+• intended for single-patient reuse in the home environment and multipatient reuse in the hospital/institutional environment.

 Device Description